wiw/MpSA-TRIP/MpSA-TRIP/v0.3/wiki_config.md

     {
         "input_file": {
             "multiple": {
-                "fmap": ["/path/to/your/fastq/fastq.gz/or/pickle.file", "/path/to/your/fastq/fastq.gz/or/pickle.file"],
+                "mapping": ["/path/to/your/fastq/fastq.gz/or/pickle.file", "/path/to/your/another/fastq/fastq.gz/or/pickle.file"],
-                "fnorm": ["/path/to/your/fastq/fastq.gz/or/pickle.file", "/path/to/your/fastq/fastq.gz/or/pickle.file"],
+                "normalization": ["/path/to/your/fastq/fastq.gz/or/pickle.file", "/path/to/your/another/fastq/fastq.gz/or/pickle.file"],
-                "fexpr": ["/path/to/your/fastq/fastq.gz/or/pickle.file", "/path/to/your/fastq/fastq.gz/or/pickle.file"]
+                "expression": ["/path/to/your/fastq/fastq.gz/or/pickle.file", "/path/to/your/another/fastq/fastq.gz/or/pickle.file"]
             }
         }
     }